syslogic/android-streetview-motion/README.md

 Hint: disabling the device's screen auto-rotation is being recommended,

-else the screen will rotate when tilting the device to a certain angle.
+else the screen will rotate, when tilting the device to a steep angle.

 ## Built With
 * [Android Studio](https://developer.android.com/studio/) (Development Environment)